pip-services/pip-services-docs/content/en/node/commons/convert/string_converter.md

  The StringConverter class allows you to convert arbitrary values into strings using the following extended conversion rules:

 - Numbers: are converted with '.' as decimal point
-- DateTime: using ISO format
+- DateTime: using the ISO format
 - Boolean: "true" for true and "false" for false
 - Arrays: as comma-separated list
 - Other objects: using **toString()** method